ngoijr3107/Pharmacy-management-system/README.md

 5. run `composer install`
 6. generate app key `php artisan key:generate`
 7. run `php artisan migrate --seed` (note --seed will fill the database with dummy data)
-8.  your are good to go 😊
+8.  you are good to go 😊
 9. You can login using <b>username:</b> admin@test.com, <b>password:</b> password

 ---